Hiding Functions within Functions: Steganography by Implicit Neural Representations: Experiment

 \subsubsection{Undetectability}

 In our method, the undetectability of the stego function (model) is a crucial concern.
 We establish a model pool that consists of multiple stego functions and their structurally identical clean functions.
-Both the stego and clean functions are trained to implicitly represent the same cover image.
-Since our method only requires training on a single image, we can create more clean and stego models.
-Ultimately, we construct a dataset consisting of 1200 stego functions and 1200 clean functions, each trained on 1200 different images.
+Both the stego and clean functions are trained to implicitly represent the same cover (Image,Climate Image,3D data).
+Since our method only requires training on a single cover, we can create more nature and stego models.
+Ultimately, we construct a dataset consisting of 1200 stego functions and 1200 clean functions, each trained on 1200 different pairs of cover data,.

 Training a classifier to detect differences in parameter distributions between stego functions and clean functions is a direct approach.
-Following this idea, we randomly select 1000 parameters from each model as statistical measures of the parameters, resulting in a 1000-dimensional feature vector used to train a Support Vector Machine (SVM) classifier \cite{LIBSVM} .
+Following this idea, we randomly select 1000 parameters from each model as statistical measures of the parameters, resulting in a 1000-dimensional feature vector used to train a Support Vector Machine (SVM) classifier \textsuperscript{\cite{LIBSVM}}.
 Specifically, we randomly select 1000 pairs of features from stego and clean functions for training, while the remaining 200 pairs are used for testing.
-The results in Table \ref{tab2} indicate that the SVM method cannot detect the presence of secret functions from stego functions, with a detection accuracy close to $50\%$, where the SVM-poly refers to SVM with a polynomial kernel, while SVM-rbf refers to SVM with a Gaussian (RBF) kernel.
+The results in Table \ref{tabn} indicate that the SVM method cannot detect the presence of secret functions from stego functions, with a detection mean accuracy close to $50\%$, where the SVM-poly refers to SVM with a polynomial kernel, SVM-rbf refers to SVM with a Gaussian (RBF) kernel, while SVM-simoid refers to SVM with a sigmoid kernel.